 We have also found that the down of the Transcendent Hoody has shown little to no loss of loft after languishing at the bottom of packs, being used as a pillow, and used daily for months.
 One of the better characteristics of this jacket, we awarded it eight out of 10 points.

-The design of the Transcendent Hoody has very little room for improvement (perhaps 800+ fill-down in the next iteration?).
+The design of the Transcendent Hoody has little room for improvement (perhaps 800+ fill-down in the next iteration?).
 A minimum of extras reduces the number of the things that might break and helps keep the weight of the Transcendent Hoody somewhat in check.
-Oversize zip pulls on the hand warmer pockets and the front zipper make adjusting layers without taking off your gloves a cinch.
-Spacious internal stash pockets give you a spot to stash gloves, bottles, and your snacks when resting, and were without doubt our favorite feature.
+Oversize zip pulls on the hand warmer pockets and the front zipper makes adjusting layers without taking off your gloves a cinch.
+Spacious internal stash pockets give you a spot to stash gloves, bottles, and your snacks when resting, and were, without doubt, our favorite feature.

 Use this jacket as part of a layering system for the big days when you can throw it in a pack.
 Its fit will accommodate layers underneath it, while still being trim enough to throw a hardshell over the top.
 Ski touring, alpine rock, and mountaineering are great activities for this jacket.
 Due to its trim, stylish look, it also makes a good choice for wearing around town without looking like a mountain guide.
 This is truly a do-anything jacket, as long as you don't let it get wet.

 This jacket retails for only $225.
-To put this in perspective, you could buy two and a half Transcendent Hoodies for the price of one Canada Goose Hybridge Lite Hoody.
 It is a great jacket and is a steal for such a low price.
 The result is it was a very easy choice for our Best Bang for the Buck Award.